David-Kingsman/ufact_diffusion_policy/README.md

 1. maintained a simple unified interface between tasks and methods and
 2. made the implementation of the tasks and the methods independent of each other.

 These design decisions come at the cost of code repetition between the tasks and the methods.
-However, we believe that the benefit of being able to add/modify task/methods without affecting the remainder and being able understand a task/method by reading the code linearly outweighs the cost of copying and pasting 😊.
+However, we believe that the benefit of being able to add/modify task/methods without affecting the remainder and being able understand a task/method by reading the code linearly outweighs the cost of copying and pasting.

 ### The Split
 On the task side, we have: